 We relish the ministry of hospitality and are available and happy to officiate weddings at the Cathedral.
 We also welcome other members of the Episcopal Diocese of Pittsburgh, Episcopal clergy and guest clergy from other Christian traditions to officiate weddings at Trinity Cathedral.

 Trinity Cathedral holds to a standard of music which upholds the dignity and integrity of our Anglican heritage.
-All wedding music, including soloists or instrumentalists that you may desire, must be pre-arranged with the Organist who works in conjunction with the Cathedral clergy.
+Our organist, David Schaap, is available to play for weddings, using Trinity’s well-known pipe organ.
+All wedding music, including any soloists or instrumentalists you may desire, must be pre-arranged with David who works in conjunction with the Cathedral clergy and wedding coordinator.
 He may be reached by calling 412-232-6404 ext.
-124. Keep in mind that music of a secular nature is not appropriate for a worship service and is, therefore not permitted.
+124 or at firstname.lastname@example.org .
+Keep in mind that music of a secular nature is not appropriate for a worship service and is, therefore not permitted.
 However, there is a wide range of sacred music entirely suitable for weddings, and the Organist will assist you in making appropriate choices

 Decorations and Flowers

 The beauty of the Cathedral lies in no small measure in its own presence and history: from the original white mahogany pews to its stained glass windows and gold accents.
 Lavish decorations are not needed and therefore, we request that flowers be confined to the two flower stands near the altar and the base of the stands.
 A ribbon or small nosegay may be used on the pews, but NO tacks or metal fasteners are permitted.